hyundai-robotics/doc-hi6-open-api/book.md

 </blockquote>

 Python Script Example
-- Commands can be executed in the `motor on` and `auto mode` state.
+- Commands can be executed in the `motor on` and `remote mode` state.
 - It can be executed when the move command matches the current robot axes.

 ```python